China's hottest grandpa?

 But that all changed when he saw a photo of Wang in QQ Wang's mobile phone, the musician composing tracks for his show.

-"Who is this old man, looking so energetic?!"
+"Who is this old man, looking so energetic?"
 Hu asked.

-"That is my father." said the composer.
+"That is my father," said the composer.
 Wang Deshun was quickly introduced to the designer and gladly took up a catwalk invitation.
 The rest is history.

 An actor by trade, Wang Deshun was born in the northeastern Chinese city of Shenyang in 1936 and started working in pantomime.

-He eventually moved into martial arts films, and has appeared in a number of Hollywood movies, including the "Forbidden Kingdom".
+He eventually moved into martial arts films, and has appeared in a number of Hollywood movies, including the "Forbidden Kingdom."

 He first started going to the gym when he was 50, aiming to keep his body in shape for his acting career.

-Seven years later, with a sculptured, lithe body, Wang created a performance called "living sculpture".
+Seven years later, with a sculpted, lithe body, Wang created a performance called "living sculpture."
 While used to attention, he is still a little taken aback by the extent his fame has grown so late in his career.

 "People are surprised that an old man like me can have such good muscles," Wang tells CNN.